Building a Personal LLM Wiki: The Andrej Karpathy Workflow in Recall

 01

 Start with this video's job: This video demonstrates the tool Recall as a less-hacky alternative to Andrej Karpathy's manual markdown-and-wiki LLM knowledge base, walking through saving content via browser extension, chatting across your saved sources with selectable models, and visualizing, quizzing, and listening to your knowledge.
-Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
+Treat "Work question" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:26, where the video says: “and even podcasts into one AI-powered knowledge base that actually works with you.
 Because right now, tools like Notebook LM lock you into one ecosystem, and even tools like ChatGPT, or let's say Claude, feels like a blank...”

 02